Coordinated Vehicle Platooning on Tree Networks: Efficient Time Discretization and Strengthened Formulation: Introduction

 \subsubsection{Platooning technology development}

 Implementation of truck platooning technology depends on the development of hardware and software used for adaptive cruise control and wireless communication.
-The components of platooning hardware are illustrated in \citep{pelotonTech}.
-They can be grouped as devices for driver-vehicle and inter-vehicle control, devices for positioning (GPS), V2V communication (DSRC antennae) and cloud communication (LTE antennae), and devices for monitoring and sensing.
-We refer to \citep{2010-operating-platoons,tsugawa2013overview,Tsugawa2016} for an overview of platooning technology and observed energy saving.
-The impact of wireless communication protocol on platoon formation is studied in \citep{2012HobertMaster,2012-coord-veh-plat-control}.
+We refer to \cite{2010-operating-platoons}, \cite{tsugawa2013overview} and \cite{Tsugawa2016} as an overview of platooning technology and observed energy saving, and refer to \cite{2012HobertMaster} and \cite{2012-coord-veh-plat-control} for the impact of wireless communication protocol on platoon formation.
 Speed control algorithms applied during the process of platoon formation play an essential role in achieving fuel saving.
-The control theory and algorithms for maximizing the fuel saving at the vehicle level are investigated in \citep{shida2009development,2013-fuel-eff-platn-HDV,Hoef2015:itsc:15,Zhang2019,Gong2016,Ye2019}.
-The control algorithms for maintaining a platoon at energy efficiency is studied in \citep{2011-truck-platoon-control}.
-The acceptable driver reaction time in the case when multiple trucks are under cooperative adaptive cruise control has been investigated in \citep{nowakowski2010cooperative,2011-coop-adpt-cruise-control}.
-A variety of experiments and road tests have been conducted to gain a comprehensive understanding of the amount of fuel saving in different situations and the impact factors (e.g., speed, gap, wind, and slope, etc.) \citep{davila2013sartre,alam2010experimental,browand2004fuel,2003-truck-eng-opt, 2000-fuel-reduction-platoon,2004-fuel-saving-two-trucks,2012-cost-curves-HDV}.
+The control theory and algorithms for maximizing the fuel saving at the vehicle level are investigated in \cite{shida2009development}, \cite{2013-fuel-eff-platn-HDV}, \cite{Hoef2015:itsc:15}, \cite{Zhang2019}, \cite{Gong2016} and \cite{Ye2019}.
+The control algorithms for maintaining a platoon at energy efficiency is studied in \cite{2011-truck-platoon-control}.
+A variety of experiments and road tests have been conducted to gain a comprehensive understanding of the amount of fuel saving in different situations and the impact factors (e.g., speed, gap, wind, and slope, etc.), referring to \cite{davila2013sartre}, \cite{alam2010experimental}, \cite{browand2004fuel}, \cite{2003-truck-eng-opt}, \cite{2000-fuel-reduction-platoon}, \cite{2004-fuel-saving-two-trucks} and \cite{2012-cost-curves-HDV}.
 The data from experiments is used to design simulators and control algorithms.
 At the network level, \cite{2014-fuel-sav-platn-HDV-posit-data} analyzed sparse data of truck position to identify potential platooning opportunities.
-Besides of fuel saving, there are studies concerning the impact of truck platooning on the highway throughput \citep{vander2002effects,shladover2012impacts,2012-plat-mitig-delay-improve-traff-flow} and on the roadside hardware and safety \citep{roadside2019}.
+Besides of fuel saving, there are studies concerning the impact of truck platooning on the highway throughput, referring to \cite{vander2002effects}, \cite{shladover2012impacts} and \cite{2012-plat-mitig-delay-improve-traff-flow}, and on the roadside hardware and safety, referring to \cite{roadside2019}.